June 16, 2025

 Reflections are from a custom planar reflection script, I need to document how it worked soon cause its soo janky

 You are not alone.
 ACEDIA is a game about being queer.
 A 3D first-person immersive game made in Godot, with a focus on atmospheric environments and soundscapes.
 The project is fully open-sourced and in the creative commons.
 All original assets and code are personally handcrafted for this project, including a custom dynamic near perspective-based planar reflection rendering system for Godot.
-GAME IS OUT NOW!
+UPDATE 1.2 IS OUT NOW!
+(Check the demo link!)

 An unofficial Android client app for the Reykunyu Na'vi dictionary, with Material design